Hey there, and welcome to my blog!

 13. Blow up travel pillow

 I was super stoked when I found the Sea To Summit Aeros UltraLight Travel Pillow.
-It packs very small and light.
+It packs small and light.
 Very helpful on trains, planes, buses and hostel rooms.
 Doubles as my camping pillow back home.
 The double inflation/deflation valve is more practical and of higher quality than most travel inflatable pillows I’ve tried.

 14. Foldable headphones